 So, those doing the instructing in a church setting are emphasizing the importance of the teen girls obeying them and submitting to them.

 4. Psychology 101.

-The girls are told “all must submit to God or pay dire consequences.”
-Driving the threat home, God’s Girls emphasizes, “if you desire an eternal reward you must obey God.”
+The girls are told “all must submit to God” and the alternative is “pay dire consequences.”
+Driving the threat home, God’s Girls puts the girls’ going to heaven on the line: “if you desire an eternal reward you must obey God.”

 Connecting the threat to a woman’s role in the church and home, the book then asks the teen girls a loaded question:

 “Why is it so hard to understand and accept the roles of authority that God has placed in the church and in marriage?
 Scripture plainly teaches that from the beginning—before the fall of Adam and Eve—God established positions of authority, a chain of command in the physical home and in His spiritual family.”

 Any decent lawyer would object to this question.

 Loaded questions attempt to cause their target to accept the premise without questioning it.